A red brick colonial home in fall, depicting a colonial-style house in an autumnal setting.

 Share:

 When you find the home of your dreams, it opens a world of possibilities for you and your family.
-It’s hard to separate the joy and romance of buying a home from the reality that you are engaging in a legal exchange of ownership and property rights.
+However, it’s also important to remember that you are engaging in a legal exchange of ownership and property rights.

-Now is a great time to start learning about how deeds work, but if you are actually facing a claim against the title of your property, you should contact your title insurance provider as soon as possible so that they can handle the claim on your behalf and provide you with legal advice.
+Now is a great time to start learning about how deeds work, but if you’re facing a claim against the title of your property, you should contact your title insurance provider as soon as possible.
+They can handle the claim on your behalf and provide legal advice.

 Let’s discuss what a warranty deed is, the common types of deeds and other frequently asked questions.